Brucexiong414/swe_project/README.md

 ![development process](https://user-images.githubusercontent.com/31359262/46516317-aa89ab80-c82e-11e8-84e2-d13411cb6933.jpg)

+I choose the waterfall model for the following reasons.
+First, this model allow deparmentalization and control.
+So, it is easy to trace a problem back to a phase and fix it, which can mitigate the risk of building the wrong thing as we proceed the development phases one by one.
+Second, the waterfall model is easily understandable and easy to use.
+It is also easy to manage the project due to the rigidity of the model.
+We can have a review process at each stage of the development phase to ensure that we are building the right thing and if our assumptions is incorrect, we can easily trace back to a previous stage and fix the issue.

+Each development phase is explained below:

 First, based on the user story, we gather the basic requirements for the application, which is specified above in the requirement section.
 The core requirement includes:

 (1) Students can register for the office hour time.